pultar/ase/doc/ase/calculators/harmonic.rst

-   The obtained Anharmonic Correction applies to the Harmonic Approximation (`A_{0,\mathbf{x}}`) of the reference system with the reference Hessian which is generated during initialization of the :class:`HarmonicCalculator` and may differ from the standard Harmonic Approximation.
+   The obtained Anharmonic Correction applies to the Harmonic Approximation (`A_{0,\mathbf{x}}`) of the reference system with the reference Hessian which is generated during initialization of the Calculator and may differ from the standard Harmonic Approximation.
    The vibrations for the reference system can be computed numerically with high accuracy.